wcus/wcus-themes/wp-content/themes/campsite-2017/README.md

+## Turn off Jetpack Lazy Load on images
+To make sure images using Jetpack don't lazy load add the class `skip-lazy` to it.

 ## Header Widget Area 1

 ### WCUS Logo
 Use an `Image` widget with a custom size.
 Visible on all pages.
+To make sure the image doesn't lazy load go into the Advanced options when selecting the image and add the CSS class `skip-lazy`.

 ### WCUS Ticket Button
 Use a `Custom HTML` widget visible on all pages with the following: